tidalmigrations/tidalmigrations.github.io/pages/user guides/public_urls.md

 and capture a new set of other domains and URLs that are publicly available for your organization.
 The entire process should only take a couple of minutes and does not require any private network access.

+## Step 1
-1. You can start with a top level domain that your company owns.
+You can start with a top level domain that your company owns.
 For example, canadiantire.ca.

 [Analyze the domain with Tidal Tools](https://guides.tidalmg.com/analyze.html). - `tidal analyze web canadiantire.ca`